The Papers of Richard J. Bonnie

 MSS 81-9o contains working professional files, mainly of the American Psychiatry Association Council, elder abuse and neglect files, and client files.

 MSS 81-9p consists of APA Files, committee files, and some Russian documents pertaining to mental health law and protection for the disabled.
-Also the Atkins v.
-Virginia files pertaining to Prof. Bonnie's work on the special sub-committee of the Virginia State Crime Commission to revise the issues of the Supreme Court Case: Atkins v.
-Virginia, and to assemble a Clinical Advisory Group (CAG) to assist the sub-committee in August of 2002.
+The Atkins v.
+Virginia files pertaining to Prof. Bonnie's work on the special sub-committee of the Virginia State Crime Commission to revise the issues of the Supreme Court Case, and to assemble a Clinical Advisory Group (CAG) to assist the sub-committee in August of 2002.

 MSS 81-9q was merged with MSS 81-9r.